Care instructions have been moved over to their own page.

 Hardwoods are porous and readily absorb and release moisture, oil, bacteria, etc. Therefore, it may be harder to heal using this material.
 Hardwood plugs in general work best for the drier piercings, and for healed piercings.
 Anyone can potentially heal fine with hardwoods, but we recommend that someone be comfortable with their own healing process first, as well as being aware of their response to certain species of hardwood.
 Barring that, hardwood jewelry should only be worn in well-healed piercings.

 Hardwoods usually have been kiln dried (or air dried) over a period of a month or more to slowly reduce the moisture content, making the woods more stable and less likely to crack, split, warp, etc. Therefore, they cannot be autoclaved; this is very likely to cause these problems.
 In addition, we would not suggest cleaning them with a chemical solution that is not also safe for the body, as there will be some left in the plug.
 They should always be handled by clean hands, and only used by one person.
-The strongest thing I personally would use for my plugs is tea tree oil (check for reactions to this first, some people are extremely allergic).
+The strongest thing I personally would use for my own plugs is tea tree oil (but check for reactions to this first, some people are extremely allergic).
 In addition, they should be regularly cleaned with a non-chemical soap.

 The overall shape of the piece should be consistent, of a good length to allow for possible movement or swelling, and appropriate for the particular area in which it is to be worn.

 The finish should be free from scratches, pits, or tool marks, and consistent throughout.
-There should not be any grain (wood fibers) that have risen up; this is a normal action of wood, and should have been accounted for in the production process-the wood is repeatedly wetted and allowed to dry; the risen grain is sanded off.
+There should not be any grain (wood fibers) that have risen up; this is a normal action of wood, and should have been accounted for in the production process - the wood is repeatedly wetted and allowed to dry; the risen grain is sanded off.
 This is repeated until no grain will rise when it gets wet.
 This is critical, as many pieces will look fine, even shiny, but the first time it is in contact with moisture, it will become rough and inappropriate for wear.
 Wood may or may not shine; luster varies from species to species.
 An oiled plug may appear dull.
-Buffing wood plugs will likely leave a residue that can remain on the surface and in the pores; as buffing compound is essentially fine grit in animal fat, it is not recommended as an appropriate way to finish wood body jewelry.
+Buffing wood plugs will likely leave a residue that can remain on the surface and in the pores; as buffing compound is essentially fine grit embedded in animal fat, it is not recommended as an appropriate way to finish wood body jewelry.

 The type of finish applied is usually an oil, and sometimes a sealant.
 Many finishing oils and sealing products contain chemicals, toxins, solvents, petroleum or animal products, pigments, etc. Something that seals a hardwood plug entirely takes away the purpose of wearing wood at all.
 We usually suggest a non-toxic oil or wax.
 Food grade oils are generally safe but may break down (turn rancid) with heat and time.
 They should be washed and re-oiled periodically to avoid this.
 Waxes can be animal or vegetable based, but may also come off with heat, or can be rubbed off with wear or while cleaning.
 We also do not recommend using pigment as most are chemical and solvent based, which can fade or enter the bloodstream; some dyes, such as aniline, may even be carcinogenic.